 Communicate, communicate, communicate

-One of the drawbacks to working from home is the lost opportunities for quick huddles with teammates.
+One of the drawbacks to working remotely is the lost opportunities for quick huddles with teammates.
 Resist the natural tendency to communicate less frequently—communication should increase in a remote working arrangement.
 Do not assume your team, or even your supervisor, knows what you are working on day to day.
 Additionally, your supervisor may not be accustomed to managing remote workers.
 Regular updates not only help the team move forward, they also ensure that you are aligned on priorities, which can change within hours.

 Focus on deliverables